mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 I use [the word] *observation* or *contemplation*; I don’t know.
 In Sanskrit we say *vipassana*; vipassana is *insight* or *discernment*.

-According to the Six Pāramitās, which is also one of the traditional Buddhist practices, [there are] *concentration* and *wisdom*.
+According to the Six Pāramitās, which is also one of the traditional Buddhist practices, [we have] *concentration* and *wisdom*.
 Concentration and wisdom always function together; you can’t separate them.
-If you try to explain them, you can separate them, but actually they function together; concentration means *samatha* and *vipassana* working together.

-*Samatha* is *quiescence*, *tranquility*, *stillness* –  or *samadhi*, sometimes; *one-pointedness*.
+If you try to explain them, you can separate them, but actually they function together; concentration means *samatha* and *vipassana* working together. *Samatha* is *quiescence*, *tranquility*, *stillness* –  or *samadhi*, sometimes; *one-pointedness*.
 And wisdom, *vipassana*, means *insight*, *discernment*.
+(Transcriber’s Note: Vippasana is not the same as prajñā, which is often translated as wisdom, but they are often used as near-synonyms.)

 Insight or discernment is to see a distant object clearly.
 The “distant object” [is] the source of the phenomenal world, the source of existence, [of] the human life, the human world.
 [Seeing] that is insight.
 How can you have this practice of insight?
 That is tranquility.
 How can you experience tranquility?
 That is zazen.
 If you are very tranquil, still, quiescent, simultaneously you can observe or contemplate the source of the phenomenal world.
 That is called *vipassana*.

 *Prama* in Sanskit means comparison or resemblance.
 The source of existence, the source of the phenomenal world, doesn’t have a sense of comparison or resemblance (prama).
 So [it is] exactly pure, nothing.
 If you are tranquil in zazen, simultaneously this is nothing but the experience of touching the source of the phenomenal world, without any sense of comparison, before you are conscious of your own experience.